rukbotto/macos-keyboard-remap/README.md

 - `F11` maps to the decrease volume media key.
 - `F12` maps to the increase volume media key.

+The above mappings only applies to Leopold FC660C mechanical keyboards.
+Mappings for other mechanical keyboards can be added in the future.

 ## Installation

 Clone this repo: